Who doesn’t love the freedom and joy that running brings to their life?

 Our body will then start to synthesize protein in order to repair the damaged muscle fibers.
 New proteins are produced and incorporated into the muscle cells, helping them to recover and grow stronger.

-This process, known as hypertrophy, will repeat over weeks and months, resulting in your muscle fibers gradually increasing in size and strength.
+This process, known as hypertrophy, results in muscle fibers gradually increasing in size and strength.

 Strength Training and Overuse Injuries